IGETheCoder/Strang/README.md

  <img src="https://github.com/IGETheCoder/Strang/blob/main/StrangLogoFull.png" height="200" alt="Strang" />
 </div>
 <br>
-The greatest programming language to ever bless this Earth!<br><br>
+<p>The greatest programming language to ever bless this Earth!</p>
-Have you ever had to worry, or even consider what datatype a variable is that you declared decades ago?
-Let that worry _wash away_!
-Strang makes all datatypes `string`!<br><br>
+<p>Have you ever had to worry, or even consider what datatype a variable is that you declared decades ago?
+Let that worry wash away!
+Strang makes all datatypes string!</p>
-This programming language is the closest you can get to perfection in the world!!<br><br>
+<p>This programming language is the closest you can get to perfection in the world!!</p>

 ## Table Of Contents:
 - [Supported Datatypes](#supported-datatypes)